Department of Labor Logo United States Department of Labor

 Flexible work schedule

-For the purposes of the NCS, if workers are able to set their own schedules within a general set of parameters they are considered as having access to flexible work schedule benefits.
+For the purposes of the NCS, if workers are able to set their own schedules within a general set of parameters, they have access to flexible work schedule benefits.

-Among private industry workers in March 2023, a flexible work schedule was available to 30 percent of workers in management, professional, and related workers.
-Twelve percent of service workers, 16 percent of sales and office workers, 4 percent of natural resources, construction, and maintenance workers, and 6 percent of production, transportation, and material moving workers had access to a flexible work schedule.
+Among private industry workers in March 2024, a flexible work schedule was available to 30 percent of workers in management, professional, and related occupations.
+Eleven percent of service workers, 17 percent of sales and office workers, 6 percent of natural resources, construction, and maintenance workers, and 7 percent of production, transportation, and material moving workers had access to a flexible work schedule.
 Eight percent of state and local government workers had access to a flexible work schedule.
 (See chart 2.)

 Chart 2 data table